You really NEED to make these – yes, you do – because these cinnamon rolls are to die for.

 I started with a similar dough to the one I used in the Milk and Honey Rolls, but added more honey and some butter to make the crumb finer.
 It’s worth using Premium Bread Flour as it really does seem to make a difference when bread making if you use a high quality flour.
 I tried adding sultanas to the first batch – having been confused I think by the cinnamon swirls that we get in the UK – but then I realised that they probably didn’t get too many sultanas out in the Wild West.

-If you do ice them, make sure there is enough glaze to drizzle everywhere, and only top them just before eating.
+Make sure there is enough glaze to drizzle everywhere, and only top them just before eating.

 These were perfect food for brunch.
 They’ld also be great for picnics – if you glaze them beforehand they might be a little sticky to pack – but they are so good to eat that you’re not going to be able to leave them behind!